|

 In addition, there is support for Thread Local Storage (data that is unique to each thread, but accessed from a single key).

-On platforms without thread support (such as Emscripten when built without pthreads), these functions still exist, but things like Thread.Thread() will report failure without doing anything.
+On platforms without thread support (such as Emscripten when built without pthreads), these functions still exist, but things like CreateThread() will report failure without doing anything.

-If you're going to work with threads, you almost certainly need to have a good understanding of [CategoryMutex](CategoryMutex) as well.
+If you're going to work with threads, you almost certainly need to have a good understanding of thread safety measures: locking and synchronization mechanisms are handled by the functions in SDL3pp_mutex.h.

 These are different from Thread objects, which are generally what an application will operate on, but having a way to uniquely identify a thread can be useful at times.